All-night EU talks deliver migrant 'controlled centres'

 After several amendments to the draft conclusions, the staunchest opponents of mandatory relocation of refugees obtained the double guarantee that countries of first entry like Italy would remain responsible for checking and registering migrants and that relocation would become voluntary.

-"I am confident that we can work together even though we have much to do to bridge differences," said German leader Angela Merkel about asylum reform.
+"I am confident that we can work together even though we have much to do to bridge differences," said Merkel about asylum reform.

 The agreements may relieve some pressure on Merkel, who is facing rebellion from her Bavarian ally and interior minister Horst Seehofer.
 The conclusions note that member states "should take all necessary internal legislative and administrative measures" to prevent such movements.